WattoX00/Ip_python/README.md

 ## Program Usage

+**Calculator**

 - Enter an IP address, and the program will calculate the network, first and last IP, broadcast, and display the binary representation of the last octets.

+**Practise**

+- Calculate the network, first and last IP, and broadcast of the IP that was randomly given; then the program will automatically correct it.

 ## Support and Contact